 Patio de Escuelas

 Colegio Arzobispo Fonseca

-Just like I said, Salamanca is just one of the cities I visited in Spain, so if you are curious, I have a detailed, day by day itinerary for those 3 weeks I spent in Spain.
+Just like I said, Salamanca is just one of the cities I visited in Spain, so if you are curious, I have a detailed, day by day itinerary for those 3 weeks I spent in Spain or Andalusia tour only.

 Weather.
 I was in Salamanca in the end of October, and it was around 18 degrees, probably, even lower, and windy, but sunny.
 I was totally unprepared for this weather, especially after 30 degrees in Andalusia.
 I did not have warm clothes with me, so I just had to layer myself with what I had.
 So, my verdict: you either come earlier than October or have suitable clothes.

 Supermarkets.
 There is a small Carrefour Express next to the Casa de las Conchas on calle Rua Mayor.
 The central market of Salamanca with fruit, vegetable, meat, fish, and pickles is not far from the Plaza Mayor on the Plaza Mercado.
 A Dia supermarket is in Calle San Justo, 20.

 Pharmacies.
 Not far from the Dia supermarket there is a pharmacy Farmacia Palomero Gil: it is not a 24/7, but works till 8:30 PM with a break from 2 PM till 4:30 PM.
 Close to the Plaza Mayor on Plaza del Poeta Iglesias, 21 you can find Farmacia Estella Hoyos.